Summary

 Tenure

+In 2017, Allen was one of the Republican supporters of Executive Order 13769, also known as the “Muslim ban.”[18]
+In 2019, Allen was one of 34 House Republicans to vote with Democrats for a disaster relief bill that Trump opposed.[19]
 In 2022, Allen voted against a bill that passed the House by 350–69.
-The bill directed the National Science Foundation to award merit based grants for the study of “the disruption of regular cognitive processes associated with both short-term and long-term COVID-19 infections.”[15]
+The bill directed the National Science Foundation to award merit based grants to study “the disruption of regular cognitive processes associated with both short-term and long-term COVID-19 infections.”[20]

 Economy